-Business License – There is no general state of West Virginia business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of West Virginia business license, however, many cities require businesses to be licensed.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

-Charleston – All new businesses starting or operating in the city limits of Charleston will need to fill out the Business Registration Application from the Charleston Office of the City Collector.
-Businesses operating out of a physical location will need to have the building inspected from Planning/Zoning Department, Building Department and the Fire Department.
+Charleston – All new businesses starting or operating in Charleston’s city limits will need to fill out the Business Registration Application from the Charleston Office of the City Collector.
+Businesses operating out of a physical location will need to have the building inspected by the Planning and Zoning Department, Building Department, and the Fire Department.

-The cost of the registration starts at $20 for the General Business License and may be higher depending on the activities of the business.
+The registration cost starts at $20 for the General Business License and may be higher depending on the business activities.

-Huntington – A Municipal Business License is required before starting a business or operating in the city limits of Huntington.
+Huntington – A Municipal Business License is required before starting a business or operating in Huntington’s city limits.
 The Business License Application is available through the Huntington Finance Division.

 The cost of the business license starts at $20 and could be higher depending on the type of business.
-Businesses selling alcohol, video lottery, tattoo parlors, body piercing and mobile food vendors have additional requirements.
-Businesses operating out of a physical location will need a Certificate of Occupancy before starting and if the business is being operated out of a personal residence, a Home Occupation Permit is required.
+Businesses selling alcohol, video lottery, tattoo parlors, body piercing, and mobile food vendors have additional requirements.
+Businesses operating out of a physical location will need a Certificate of Occupancy before starting.
+If the business is being operated out of a personal residence, a Home Occupation Permit is required.

 Parkersburg – To get a business license in Parkersburg, the business location has to be approved by the Zoning Office and an inspection from the Code Department and Fire Inspector.
 After approval, the business can obtain a Certificate of Occupancy and Business License.

-The cost of the business license is $10.
+The filing fee for a Parkersburg business license is $10.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in West Virginia include; accountants, cosmetologists, landscapers, massage therapists and many more.
-Additional information, fees and licensing requirements for professions in West Virginia are available from the West Virginia Association of Licensing Boards.
+A variety of professions in the state are regulated and need to be registered before offering certain services.
+A few common occupations that require licensing in West Virginia include; accountants, cosmetologists, landscapers, massage therapists, and many more.
+Additional information, fees, and licensing requirements for professions in West Virginia are available from the West Virginia Association of Licensing Boards.

-These are a few of the most common business licenses, but there are way too many licenses and permits in West Virginia for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.